adamedx/autographps-sdk/ROADMAP.md

 * Make Get-GraphToken take all params from new-graphconnection and get-graphconnection
 * Add client-side correlationid
 * Add logging implementation
+* Change Get-GraphItem, Remove-GraphItem to Get-GraphResource, Remove-GraphResource
+* Change name of ODataFilter parameter on several commands to Filter

 ### Postponed